-In DWI/DUI and traffic violations there is a similar offense, called fleeing and eluding.
+In DWI/DUI and traffic violations, there is a similar offense, called fleeing and eluding.
 Our criminal defense lawyers can also defend against this charge.

-There are some cases where someone's been arrested for resisting without violence more than one time.
+There are some cases where someone has been arrested for resisting without violence more than one time.
 If it's a repeat offense, it's possible that the individual could be looking at jail time.
 Usually, when there are cases where someone has gotten arrested repeatedly for resisting arrest, this may be an indication that there is a problem with authority.
 For instance, if it's your first brush with the law and you get arrested for resisting arrest without violence, many times it's really the police officer's issue, not the individual's issue.
 Very simply, maybe the cop is having a bad day.

-On the Wrong Side of the Law?
+On the Wrong Side Of The Law?